 You don’t want to have to pre-plan or schedule your access to recognition data.
-Instead, your software should be at your beck and call, able to give you valuable insights and tell you at any moment in real-time how many recognitions have been sent and received and how your budget looks.
+Instead, your employee recognition software should be at your beck and call, able to give you valuable insights and tell you at any moment in real-time how many recognitions have been sent and received and how your budget looks.

 5. Budgetary awareness

 When your recognition program includes monetary recognition and reward redemptions, you need to know how much you can spend.
 Managers need flexibility in directing this funding, while feeling confident that they are staying within the overall planned investment.
 Top recognition platforms allow program managers and stakeholders to quickly define recognition spend budgets for every employee level.

 6. Fun user experience

 The employee recognition software you choose needs to reflect the values and mission of your organization, while also providing employees with an easy user experience.
 The concept of fun is a worthwhile one, and it naturally pairs with innovation and simplicity.
 Pick a platform that your employees can play with and one that they will look forward to using on a regular basis.